 With the new school year starting, I thought I'd write a blog post to talk about what I think are the most important things students should be doing to start the year off on the right foot.
 If anything, September is the time when students are either excited to come back or are dreading it, but being prepared will help any student have a successful year.
 The most important thing a student should do before the year starts is to set a goal.
 I have all the students I work with look at their schedules and think about what classes they think will be the most challenging for them.
 They then create a goal for how they might want to do, say get a B in Geometry or a A- in English.
 They should try to make it a SMART goal too: it should be Specific, Measurable, Achievable, Relevant, and Timely.
 Every week or two, they should come back to their goal and think about whether they've made any progress on it.
-And if they don't achieve their goal, at least they were working on something,... read more
+And if they don't achieve their goal, at least they were working... read more

 What's happening in the world of private tutoring?